IBM/universal-connectors/README.md

 The Guardium universal connector enables Guardium Data Protection and Guardium Insights to get data from potentially any data source's native activity logs without using S-TAPs, The Guardium Universal Connector includes support for MongoDB, MySQL, and Amazon S3, requiring minimal configuration.
 Users can easily develop plug-ins for other data sources, and install them in Guardium.

 The captured events embed logs of any type that's supported by the configured Data Source.
-That includes, among many others: information, DDLs and DMLs, errors of varying sub-types, encrypted, administrative, etc.
+That includes: information, administrative (e.g.: login logs, various data lake platform native plug-in related data), DDLs and DMLs, errors of varying sub-types, etc. The incoming Universal Connector events can be configured to arrive either encrypted or as plaintext.

 Figure 1.
 Guardium universal connector architecture